Azure/azure-sphere-samples/Samples/WifiConfigViaBle/README.md

 The Nordic nRF52 application:

-- Performs BLE setup under the control of the Azure Sphere application
+- Sets up BLE under the control of the Azure Sphere application
 - Forwards messages between the Windows application (communicating via BLE) and the Azure Sphere application (communicating via UART)

 The Windows 10 application:

-- Is built the Universal Windows Platform (UWP)
+- Uses the Universal Windows Platform (UWP)
 - Uses a portable class library (PCL)-based DLL to enable connection to an MT3620 device via Bluetooth LE

 ## Build your own solution

-To edit and re-deploy the Azure Sphere and Windows apps, use Visual Studio as per the steps above.
+To edit and re-deploy the Azure Sphere and Windows apps, use Visual Studio as in the steps above.

 To edit and re-deploy the nRF52 app: